ssb22/adjuster/README.md

 `--android-audio=ANDROID_AUDIO
 `
- : When generating an Android browser, include an option to convert the selection to audio using this URL as a prefix, e.g. https://example.org/speak.cgi?text= (use for languages not likely to be supported by the device itself)
+ : When generating an Android browser, include an option to convert the selection to audio using this URL as a prefix, e.g. https://example.org/speak.cgi?text= (use for languages not likely to be supported by the device itself).
+Optionally follow the URL with a space (quote carefully) and a maximum number of words to read in each user request.
+Setting a limit is recommended, or somebody somewhere will likely try 'Select All' on a whole book or something and create load problems.
+You should set a limit server-side too of course.

 `--android-urls=ANDROID_URLS
 `